4505 Maryland Parkway, Las Vegas, Nevada 89154 Phone:(702) 895-0956, Fax:(702) 895-3936 wy@me.unlv.edu

 Shock Isolation Using Semi-Active Control Techniques

-(ARL/UNLV Cooperative Research, SOldier FERST, May 1., 2003 - June 2008)
+PI, (ARL/UNLV Cooperative Research, SOldier FERST, May 1., 2003 - June 2008)

 The goal of the project is to develop a novel elastomer whose modulus can be actively controlled using electromagnet.
 Unique feature of the elastomer is that an external electromagnet can lower the storage modulus of the elastomer unlike other magnetorheological elastomer (MRE) that increases the modulus under external magnetic flux.
 The proposed bi-directional MRE can be useful for numerous military applications in shock isolation.